 Don’t try to force a photo.

-You may think that you need to absolutely get that one specific shot perfectly and you’re trying way beyond your capabilities to capture that photo but the truth is nobody might even notice unless it was a shot that you were specifically told to capture.
-The thing is you shouldn’t stress yourself too much over a single shot.
-The best event photographs come out when the photographers are relaxed and are in their element so just take a step back and try to feel like you’re a part of the event and capture the most natural of photos to the best of your capabilities.
+You may think that you need to absolutely get that one specific candid shot perfectly and you’re trying way beyond your capabilities to capture that photo but the truth is nobody might even notice unless it was a shot that you were specifically told to capture.
+The thing is, you shouldn’t stress yourself too much over a single shot.
+The best event photographs come out when the event photographers are relaxed and in their element, so just take a step back and try to feel like you’re a part of the event and capture the most natural of photos to the best of your capabilities.
 This tip is where all the other tips come together.
-If you’ve followed everything else then you’ll truly have peace of mind and can focus on what really matters and that is taking nice photos.
+If you’ve followed everything else, then you’ll truly have peace of mind and can focus on what really matters and that is taking nice photos.

-Event photography is a whole different game compared to regular photography.
-It combines the social challenges of a mass gathering with the difficulties any photographer would face capturing regular photographs in a studio but if you’ve taken care of all the things that could go wrong prior to the event then you can go about having a good time while you’re taking great shots.
+An event photograph is a whole different game compared to regular photography.
+It combines the social challenges of a mass gathering with the difficulties any professional event photographer would face in capturing regular photographs in a studio.
+Still, if you’ve taken care of all the things that could go wrong prior to the event, then you can go about having a good time while you’re taking great shots.

 Do you think these tips are helpful?
 We’d love to know your opinions on it!!